-If you are electing federal exemptions or you do not qualify for state exemptions, the exemptions are even more expansive.
-In addition to claiming the plans identified above as exempt, you are entitled to claim an exemption for any right to receive payments under any stock bonus, pension, profit sharing, annuity or similar plan or contract on account of illness, disability, age, or length of service to the extent reasonably necessary for your support or the support of your dependants.
-Limitations may apply if you were employed by someone close to you, such as a relative, at the time the plan was created.
+If you use the federal exemptions, you’ll be entitled to claim an exemption for any right to receive payments under any stock bonus, pension, profit sharing, annuity or similar plan or contract on account of illness, disability, age, or length of service to the extent reasonably necessary for your support or the support of your dependents.
+Limitations might apply if you were employed by someone close to you, such as a relative, when the employer created the plan.

-Plans that may not qualify for an exemption include:
+Not all plans are safe in bankruptcy.
+Plans that might not qualify for an exemption include: